 - Custom: You can create your custom module configuration by enabling or disabling the specific features one by one for better integration with your project needs.

 Project template (Studio only)

-If you are using HacknPlan Studio, you can use another project as a template of the new one, so you don’t start with an empty project.
-You can choose to copy the following information to the new project:
+If you are using HacknPlan Studio, you have the option to use an existing project as a template for your new project.
+This way, you don’t have to start with an empty project.
+You can select the information that you want to copy to your new project:

-- Master data: Categories, stages, element types, tags, roles… This is one is mandatory.
+- Master data: Categories, stages, design element types, tags and roles.
+This one is mandatory.

 - Users: Adds all users from the source project to the new one.

 - Game Design Model: Copies the design model for the new project.